sharlala/jekyll-test/_posts/2012-03-15-guest-blogs.markdown

 ---
 layout: post
-title: Zen and the Art of Cheese Eating
+title: Setting up a Local Web Project
-category: Branding, Visual Design
+category: Design
-author: Peter Kim
+author: Sharon Chen
 description: In the spring of 2016, the University of Chicago's Booth School of Business launched a rebranding initiative in an effort to update the school's image and improve diversity awareness.
 As the point person for this initiative, I oversaw the redesign of all brand elements to develop a creative direction that was both professional and cohesive.

 excerpt: A complete rebranding of the University of Chicago's Booth School of Business' branding and marketing guidelines.